 - Open the hamburger menu again and select the IAM & Admin menu item then the Service Accounts sub-menu item.
 Click the Create Service Account button at the top of the Service accounts page.
 Enter the Service account name and click the Create button.
-Next, select Dialogflow API Admin in the Role dropdown.
+Next, select Dialogflow API Admin and Dialogflow API Client in the Role dropdown.
 Click the Done button.

 - Next, click the newly created account on the Service accounts table.
 Scroll down and click the Add key button in the Keys section.
 Select Create new key from the dropdown.
 A pop-up should appear, leave JSON as the key type, and click Create.

 Open the downloaded JSON file and copy the content.
 We need it for service configuration in the Convoworks Editor.

 To access your service configuration first select the service from the Services view of the Convoworks Editor.
 Then open the Configurations menu item, scroll down and click the Configure button on the Dialogflow card.

 This will take you to the Dialogflow configuration form.
 Set the Mode to AUTO and paste the JSON file contents in the Service Account JSON field.
 Enter Agent Name and Agent Description.
 Next, click the Create button.

 To check if the Dialogflow Agent was deployed, switch to the Test panel on your service’s page.
 Next, click the Test on Dialogflow button.
 You should now be redirected to the service’s Dialogflow page.

 In the next section, we’ll connect the Dialogflow Agent to a Google Action project.

 As mentioned in the intro, Google Assistant Integration enables communication with your Dialogflow Agent through Google Assistant.
 It also lets you access the Actions console simulator where you can test your project.